An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs: Effective community structure and susceptible--infected--recovered dynamics on networks with ring-lattice communities

-We use a similar process, which we give in Algorithm \ref{alg:functional}, as in \cite{salathe2010}.
-We consider 20 directed and unweighted ring-lattice subgraphs of size 12 (i.e., with 12 nodes each) that are connected by community bridges (which we place between node pairs that we choose uniformly at random from all possible pairs).
-We choose a small size for the ring-lattice graphs to visualize the effective community structure of one of the 20 ring-lattice subgraphs (see Figure \ref{fig:Stages}).
-Each of these ring-lattice subgraphs is a one-dimensional lattice with periodic boundary conditions and additional local connections.
-In the context of the analogy between our example and the one in \cite{salathe2010}, {each} ring-lattice subgraph is a directed version of a WS network with an edge rewiring probability of $0$ \cite{newman2000models} {with each edge} reciprocated by the edge in the other direction {(i.e., all edges are bidirectional)}.
-We use 0 probability of rewiring edges in Algorithm \ref{alg:functional} because we examine the effects of changing absorption instead of the effects of rewiring edges (which was explored in \cite{salathe2010}).
-We give a precise specification of our ring-lattice graphs in Algorithm \ref{alg:functional}.
+We use a similar process (see Algorithm \ref{alg:generating_G}) as in \cite{salathe2010} to generate the network $G^{\mathrm{RL}}$ on which we simulate an SIR process.
+We generate a graph $G^{\mathrm{RL}}$ using Algorithm \ref{alg:generating_G} with $N_{\mathrm{WS}} = 20$ directed and unweighted ring-lattice subgraphs $G_1,\ldots, G_{20}$ (the planted communities) of size $n_{\mathrm{WS}} = 12$ (i.e., with 12 nodes each) that are connected by community bridges (which we place between node pairs that we choose uniformly at random from all possible pairs with nodes in distinct planted communities).
+Each node of $G^{\mathrm{RL}}$ has $k_{\mathrm{WS}} = 6$ neighbors in its planted community.
+We choose a small size for the ring-lattice graphs to visualize the effective community structure of one of the 20 ring-lattice subgraphs [see Figures \ref{fig:Stages}(c,d)].
+Each of these ring-lattice subgraphs is a one-dimensional lattice with periodic boundary conditions and additional local connections, which we specify in Algorithm \ref{alg:generating_G}.
+In the context of the analogy with the example in \cite{salathe2010}, each ring-lattice subgraph in our example is a directed WS network in which all edges are bidirectional (i.e., each edge is reciprocated) and the edge-rewiring probability is $0$ \cite{newman2000models}.
+We use an edge-rewiring probability of $0$ because we seek to examine the effects of changing absorption rates instead of the effects of rewiring edges (which was explored in \cite{salathe2010}).